5 Simple Ways You Can Increase Your Tax Return This Year

 4. Track those donations

+If you donate to charity regularly, a simple way to increase your tax return is to keep receipts.
 Don’t forget to track any and all donations made throughout the year.
 Obviously, throwing some change in a donation jar doesn’t count, but full-fledged, write-the-check donations to charities do, even if they aren’t huge amounts.
 Make sure you get a receipt or letter noting your donation amount and where you donated.
 It might be a good idea to check into whether the charity has Deductible Gift Recipient status and, most importantly, if you received any benefits from the donation.
 The following charity-related purchases do not count for donations:

 - Raffle tickets